Learn how to use Engagement Cloud for Salesforce.

 How do I know if the statistics for my email campaign are up to date?

 Access the Email Campaigns screen by clicking Marketing Automation then Email Campaigns.
 Locate the email campaign you are working with then scroll across the columns to find Last Synchronised.
-This tells you the date and time of the last synchronisation with Marketing Automation Application when updated data relating to opens, clicks, bounces, etc., was received into Salesforce.
+This tells you the date and time of the last synchronisation with Engagement Cloud Application when updated data relating to opens, clicks, bounces, etc., was received into Salesforce.
 If you require more recent information, see 'How do I synchronise my email campaign?'

 How do I create a data label?